Goddess Vibes: The Mythology of the 12 Zodiac Signs

 The archetypes of the zodiac have a rich and varied history of associated mythology, not only from the ancient Greeks, but also the Egyptian and Mesopotamian cultures.
-Beyond simply identifying the mythic associations of the zodiac signs, we can learn to use these myths as tools.
+Beyond simply identifying the mythology of the 12 zodiac signs, we can learn to use these myths as tools.

 The great scholar Joseph Campbell saw myths fulfilling four levels of functions.
 At the mystical level, myths are tools to reconnect us to our sense of awe and wonder.
 Yes, these tales are fantastic—they are meant to be.
 An experience of the extraordinary opens our minds to infinite possibilities.

 At the cosmological level, myths help us form an image and story of how the world came to be and how we find meaning.
 Myths help us to wrap our minds around the unfathomable mysteries of life.

 At the sociological level, the mythology of the 12 zodiac signs conveys information about social order and codes of moral conduct.
 The final function of myth is pedagogical, which means they are tools which contain lessons on living.
 They show us how to fully become ourselves.

 Below, the mythology that characterizes each sign of the zodiac.

 The central myth of Aries is the Chrysomallus, a fantastic flying golden ram created by Hermes (Mercury) to rescue the children Phrixus and Helle from their wicked stepmother.
 After the task was complete, the ram was sacrificed to Zeus, and its golden fleece was hung in an oak in a grove sacred to Ares (Mars).